George Felt

 George Felt (February 28, 1601 – c.
 1693) was a 17th-century English emigrant to the New England Colonies.
-He is considered a founder of Charlestown, Massachusetts and is one of the three main early settlers of North Yarmouth, Massachusetts Bay Colony (now Yarmouth, Maine), along with John Cousins and William Royal.
+A mason by trade, he is considered a founder of the Boston neighborhood of Charlestown, and is one of the three main early settlers of North Yarmouth, Massachusetts Bay Colony (now Yarmouth, Maine), along with John Cousins and William Royal.

-Arrival in the Thirteen Colonies
+Arrival in the Colonies

-George Felt arrived in Salem, Massachusetts, in Fall 1628, aboard the Ship Abigail with John Endecott, regarded as one of the Fathers of Anglo-Saxon White Puritan New England.
+George Felt arrived in Salem, Massachusetts Bay Colony, in late 1628, aboard the ship Abigail with John Endecott, regarded as one of the Fathers of Anglo-Saxon White Puritan New England.
 Felt was born at Leighton Buzzard, Bedfordshire, England, and is considered the first of the Felt family in America.
-He went to Charlestown, Massachusetts, the following year where he helped form a government with thirty-three other colonists in 1633.
-He moved north to what was then North Yarmouth, Maine (now Yarmouth) in 1643.
-He purchased 300 acres of land at Broad Cove from John Phillips, a Welshman.
+He went to Charlestown, Massachusetts Bay Colony, the following year where he helped form a government with thirty-three other colonists in 1633.
+He erected a cabin at the original settlement, southwest of what was then called Mill Hill, now known as Town Hill, near what today is Galvin Memorial Park.
+In 1638, an inventory of the some 68 acres of land that Felt owned in Massachusetts included: "One Dwelling house with a garden plott, scituate on the south west of the mill hill, butting southward upon Charls river, northeast upon crooked lane, bounded on the norwest by Nicholas Trerrice, and on the southeast by Ben.
+Hubbard."

+He then moved across the Mystic River, north to what is now Everett, Massachusetts.
+In 1643, he removed to what was then North Yarmouth, Massachusetts Bay Colony (now Yarmouth, Maine).
+He purchased 300 acre of land at Broad Cove from John Phillips, a Welshman.

 Felt later owned a lot at the foot of the northern end of Pleasant Street in Yarmouth, adjacent to Stony Brook, in an area that became known as Grantville.

-In 1684, military officer and fellow Englishman Walter Gendall claimed to own all of Felt's two thousand acres in Casco Bay.
+In 1684, military officer and fellow Englishman Walter Gendall claimed to own all of Felt's two thousand acres beside Casco Bay.
 He had purchased one hundred acres from him in 1680.

 Personal life

 Felt's family in Bedfordshire, England, went by the family name Felce.
 He called himself George Felch, however, when he moved to America.
 He began to be known as George Felt in his later years.

 In 1630, Felt married 29-year-old Elizabeth Wilkinson (1601–1694), with whom he had six children: Elizabeth (born c.
 1635), George Jr. (1638–1676), Mary (1639–1725), Moses I (1641–1650), Aaron and Moses II (1651–1733).

-Around 1649, the family moved back to Malden, Massachusetts, just as it was being incorporated into a city.
+Around 1649, the family moved from what is now Maine back to Malden, Massachusetts Bay Colony, just as it was being incorporated into a city.
 They returned to Casco Bay in 1667, shortly after which Felt bought 2,000 more acres of land from Phillips.
+He later lost most of the land in a deed dispute though his son, Moses II, and grandson George III, retained 300 acres.